Overview

 certain account minimums and fees.

-the fees and expenses charged by money market funds and/or ETFs to their
+from the fees and expenses charged by money market funds and/or ETFs to their

 shareholders.
 These fees and expenses are described in each fund's prospectus.

-These fees will generally include a management fee and other fund expenses.
+These fees will generally include a Management Fee and other fund expenses.

 Accordingly, you should review both the fees charged by the funds and our fees to